The White House Dropout: A Breakdown Of Kanye West's 11-Day Presidential Run

-After 11 days of anxiety, a dropped MAGA hat, and a Debra Messing-induced political feud, Kanye West has dropped out of the 2020 presidential race.
-On 14th July, a member of West’s campaign team confirmed that, even after amassing a 180-person campaign team in Florida, West would no longer be running.
+After 11 days of anxiety, a dropped MAGA hat, and a Debra Messing-induced political feud, Kanye West has dropped out of the 2020 U.S. presidential race.
+On July 14, a member of West’s campaign team confirmed that, even after amassing a 180-person campaign team in Florida, West would no longer be running.

 Before he even announced his play for the Oval Office, West had unprecedented ground to cover entering the race this late as a member of his own independent party he called the "Birthday Party."
 Right out of the gate, West had missed the voter registration deadline in six states: North Carolina, Texas, New York, Maine, New Mexico, and Indiana.
 But the pressure was on.
 If he could get his campaign up and running, West (technically) had a chance to register as an Independent candidate for South Carolina, Florida, Missouri, Colorado, and Michigan by the end of July.